shaun270/Address-Clustering/README.md

 (3) Padding the idf_weights with the mean value until it reached the size of max_features made the dimensions compatible, but it lead to suboptimal results as it assigns arbitrary IDF weights to certain words.

+## For a more comprehensive overview on how tensorflow works please refer to the excel - Review-1.